Skip to content

 In April 2016, the trial for New England Compounding Centers begins with charges including 25 counts of second degree murder for two pharmacists and significant charges for 12 others involved.

-These are extreme cases with major misconduct, but in 2014 The FDA Issued over 700 Warning letters.
-Many of the organizations that are receiving these warning letters do not have a validated QMS in place.
-Their paper based processes are hard to manage and they suffer from compliance problems in areas that they don't even realize.
+These are extreme cases with major misconduct, but in 2014, The FDA Issued over 700 Warning letters.
+Many of the organizations that received these warning letters do not have a validated quality management system (QMS) in place.
+Their paper-based processes are hard to manage, leading to compliance problems in areas that they don't even realize.

-Whether you have a significant investment in a quality management system or are in the market for and affordable QMS, the basics apply.
-One of the core building blocks for your QMS is following the predicate rules.
+Whether you have a significant investment in a QMS already, or are planning to purchase one, the same methods apply.
+One of the core building blocks for your QMS is to follow the predicate rules.
 The predicate rules are any requirements set forth in the Federal Food, Drug and Cosmetic Act, the Public Health Service Act or any FDA Regulations (GxP: GLP, GMP, GCP, etc.) Think of the predicate rules as the rules for how you follow the rules.
-They offer the basics for building your qms.
+They offer the basics for building your QMS.

 Summary of document predicate rules